erikdubois/AntergosCinnamon/README.md

 	- xfce4
 	- openbox

-This page is about installing GNOME.
+This page is about installing Cinnamon.

 #2.
 Installation via script